-To add a visual click the picture icon in the dashboard edit menu.
-The image must be stored online (like in a public google bucket) for it to be viewable.
-Once the icon is clicked it will display the following:
+To add a visual of an image, click the picture icon in the dashboard edit menu.
+The image must be stored online (as in a public Google bucket) for it to be viewable.
+Once you click the icon, it will display the following:

-Within the brackets, put the image title and in the parenthesis put the location.
+Within the brackets, put the image title, and in the parentheses, put the location.

 <img alt="A Warm Hello!" title="Hello, World!" src="https://i.imgur.com/MdueLu9.gif" width="64">